ast-jean/audiophash/README.md

-# Audio Perceptual Hashing in Go
+# Audio Perceptual Hashing in Golang

 This project implements a **16-character perceptual hash (pHash) for audio files** using Go.
 It is designed to produce a compact fingerprint representing the perceptual content of an audio file, robust to minor distortions, volume changes, compression, and truncation.